Purdy, CMC among finalists for AP 2023 NFL MVP award

 It's time to recognize the best players and coaches from the 2023 NFL regular season.

-On Thursday, the Associated Press revealed the finalists for eight of their 2023 awards -- Most Valuable Player, Offensive and Defense Player of the Year, Offensive and Defensive Rookie of the Year, Comeback Player of the Year, Coach of the Year and Assistant Coach of the Year.
+On Thursday, the Associated Press revealed the finalists for eight of their 2023 awards, and the 49ers were well-represented for three different accolades.

 Now that we have the finalists, all eyes are set on the NFL Honors ceremony.
 The awards show will be held on Thursday, Feb.
 8, in Las Vegas, just days before Super Bowl LVIII takes place in the same city.